hamelsmu/python-notes/blog/content/post/py.md

     else: return fib(n-1) + fib(n-2)
 ```

-This function is useful for threads as it will take much longer for large inputs versus smaller inputs[^1], which allows us to profile different workloads.
+This function takes much longer for large inputs versus smaller inputs[^1], which allows us to profile different workloads.

 ## A Simple Web Server

 It is also useful to have a real-word task that can benefit from threading.
-A web server is one of the best ways to illustrate the benefits of concurrency with both thread and processes.
-However, to really demonstrate how things work it is useful to use something that is sufficiently low level enough to see how the pieces work.
+A web server is one of the best ways to illustrate different types of concurrency.
+However, to really demonstrate how things work it is useful to use something that is sufficiently low level enough to see how all the pieces work.

 For this, David sets up a web server using socket programming.
 If you aren't familiar with socket programming (I'm willing to bet most people are not), please stop reading and complete [this tutorial](https://ruslanspivak.com/lsbaws-part1/).